Henry Plummer

-Henry Plummer (1832–1864) was a prospector, lawman, and outlaw in the American West in the 1850s and 1860s, who was known to have killed several men.
-He was elected sheriff of Bannack, Montana, in 1863 and served until 1864, during which period he was accused of being the leader of a "road agent" gang of outlaws known as the "Innocents," who preyed on shipments from Virginia City, Montana to other areas.
+Henry Plummer (c.
+1832–January 10, 1864) was a prospector, lawman, and outlaw in the American West in the 1850s and 1860s, who was known to have killed several men.
+He was elected sheriff of what was then Bannack, Idaho Territory, in 1863 and served until 1864, during which period he was accused of being the leader of a "road agent" gang of outlaws known as the "Innocents," who preyed on shipments from what was then Virginia City, Idaho Territory to other areas.
 In response some leaders in Virginia City formed the Vigilance Committee of Alder Gulch and began to take action against Plummer's gang, gaining confessions from a couple of men they arrested in early January 1864.
-On January 10, 1864, Plummer and two associates were arrested in Bannack by a company of the Vigilantes and summarily hanged.
+On January 10, 1864, Plummer and two associates were arrested in Bannack by a company of the vigilantes and summarily hanged.
 Plummer was given a posthumous trial in 1993 which led to a mistrial.
 The jury was split 6–6.

 Early years

-Plummer was born William Henry Handy Plumer in 1832 in Addison, Maine, the last of six children in a family whose ancestors had first settled in Maine in 1634, when it was still a part of the Massachusetts Bay Colony.
+Plummer was born William Henry Handy Plumer in about 1832 in Addison, Maine, the last of six children in a family whose ancestors had first settled in Maine in 1634, when it was still a part of the Massachusetts Bay Colony.
 His father died while Henry was in his teens.
 In 1852, at age 19, Plummer headed west to the gold fields of California.
 He changed the spelling of his surname to Plummer after moving west.
 His mining venture went well: within two years he owned a mine, a ranch, and a bakery in Nevada City.
 In 1856, Plummer was elected sheriff and city manager.
 Supporters suggested that he should run for state representative as a Democrat.
 However, the party was divided, and without its full support, he lost.